frank-md/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 206.1698
 ```

-As shown in the plot, the average daily activity is peaked around 8:35 am ( walking to work? ), and almost no activity between midnight and 5:00 am.
+As shown in the plot, the average daily activity is peaked at 8:35 interval ( walking to work? ), and almost no activity between midnight and 5:00 am.

 ## Imputing missing values